rebel7580/rebel7580.github.io/MQTT/MQTT_Event_Log.md

 cmnd/HVLog/get next
 cmnd/HVLog/get prev
 ```
 * *update*: refreshes to the latest log entries.
 This takes some time.
-While retrieving the log information, progress stat messages are sent aput every 10 seconds.
-The "stat/HVLog/part1" response will
+While retrieving the log information, progress stat messages are sent about every 10 seconds.
+The ```stat/HVLog/part1``` response will
-contain a % complete message, while the other three will be five "blank" lines.
+contain a percent complete message, while the other three will contain five "blank" lines.
 Once the log retrieval is complete, the last 20 lines of the log will be sent (as if a ```cmnd/HVLog/get last``` command had been sent.
 * *last*: return last 20 lines of log.
 * *first*: return first 20 lines of log.